New to the Turkish Baths campaign and don’t know where to start? Take a look at our most asked questions.

 A new entrance is needed as the current entrance will be demolished along with the 1970s Pool extension.
 Moving the entrance to face the new Southern Station Gateway would make the Baths more visible and provide step free access directly from the Station and Town Centre.
 Once inside, the pool, changing rooms, Turkish Baths and treatment rooms are all on one level.
 There is also space for a retail unit and restaurant in the new reception area.

 We don’t know yet.
 But we are fundraising and seeking grant support to enable us to hire an architect, surveyor and business planner so that we can cost our Vision.
 We do know from our discussions with the Friends of Newcastle City Baths that their partnership with a leisure company secured investment of over £7m in their Public and Turkish Baths.
-However the City Baths had been closed for several years.
-We hope that by campaigning to keep the Public Baths in continuous use we can reduce the refurbishment and restoration costs.

 The problem with hygiene poverty is that it’s hidden.
 The stigma attached to having dirty clothes means people just don’t talk about not being able to afford a washing machine, access credit to buy a washing machine, or take their washing to the two ‘drop and collect launderettes’ in the City.
 Even if they can get to the launderette, research shows it’s 2,500% more expensive than using a washing machine.
 The deprivation statistics for Carlisle suggest that there will be households without a washing machine, but before doing anything we want to work with community groups who have established community laundries in other cities, to sensitively research and understand the need in Carlisle.